dineshkummarc/Miny/README.md

   * Using the digits 0-9, a-z, A-Z, - and _ to represent base 64 digits ...
   * For each index ...
     * get base 32 representation of the index.
 E.g. 4007 decimal in base 32 is '3t7'
-    * For **just** the least-significant digit ('7'), add 32 ( becomes 39), and convert to base-64 (becomes 'D').
-So 4007 encodes as 3t7.
+    * For the right-most (least significant) digit, add 32, and convert to base-64.
+E.g. '3t7' becomes '3tD' (7 + 32 = 39, in base 64 is 'D')
   * Concatenate all indexes together (no separator)

-Miny index streams are easily by simply looking for the low-order digits which, because of the offset-by-32, use a different set of characters than the higher-order digits.
+By using the upper-32 digits of base 64 encoding for the least-significant digit, it's possible concatenate our indexes together w/out the need for a separator character, making for a much more compact stream.